 and offshore wind farms planned that will more than double the country’s current renewable energy capacity.
 Denmark aims to satisfy 70% of its energy requirements with renewables by the year 2020.
 By 2050, Denmark plans to meet

-100% of its energy needs with renewable energy.
+100% of its energy needs with renewable energy generation.

-giving them the possibility to be financially invested in the project.
+to local residents, giving them the possibility to be financially invested in the wind energy project.

 and monetary savings.

 In rural areas Australia-wide, windmills have been used for many decades to pump bore water or even river water for various uses on farms, so harnessing the clean power of wind is not new.

 Many parts of Australia, particularly southern regions, are quite windy, making them suitable for hosting wind turbines.
 Momentum Energy is proudly owned by the largest Australian energy generator of renewable energy, Hydro Tasmania.
 Hydro

 Tasmania’s operational wind farms are built in the prevailing westerly winds, the roaring 40s, which are a world class wind asset.
 Read more about Momentum Energy’s renewable energy.